Amin7tsix/incoherentterms/_posts/2025-10-11-cascaded-double-pass-AOMs.md

 3. Thermal sensitivity: \\
 Because of feature number 2, the typical temperature sensitivity in AOMs that leads to beam pointing instability can be largely mitigated.

 I recently wanted to divide my laser beam into 5 branches and set up a double-pass AOM for each branch.
-They are then used for Raman sideband cooling in a Yb-171 tweezer experiment.
+They are then used for Raman sideband cooling in a Ytterbium tweezer experiment.
 Because I wanted to push the setup for compactness, I ended up using a polarizing beamsplitter cube glued on a mirror mount together with the AOM on a mirror mount.
-Combined, they provide 4 degrees of freedom to align the beam position into the AOM crystal and hit the Bragg angle of the AOM crystal.
+Combined, they provide 4 degrees of freedom to align the beam position into the AOM crystal and hit the Bragg angle of the crystal.
 Here's the schematic of this arrangement:

 <div style="text-align: center;">
 <figure>